scionproto/scion/code_of_conduct.md

 Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

-## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at nic@scion.org.
-All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines